Belfast Castle, Belfast

 Celebrated across the world for its uniqueness, the

-Giant’s Causeway was formed over 60 million years ago by volcanic activity.
+Giant’s Causeway (entrance fee for parking and visitor centre applies) was formed over 60 million years ago by volcanic activity.
 Or was it a giant?
 Stalk its perfectly octagonal stones on this wild Atlantic strip and decide for yourself.
 5. St George’s Market

 Within the walls of this red-bricked

 Victorian wonder are the characters, tastes and smells that make Belfast special.
 Almost 150 traders are based here selling everything from cured meats, local cheeses and pastries.
 Pack a picnic and save.
-6. Belfast Music Tour app
+6. Belfast Music Exhibition and Tour

 An endless list of local beer, generous portions of hearty grub, and

-traditional music: it's little wonder that John Hewitt's is a musical favourite.
+traditional music: it's little wonder that The John Hewitt is a musical favourite.
 The vibrant, buzzy bar is a typical of Belfast’s welcoming music scene.

 Think a friend might enjoy this article?
 Click